DARE: Diverse Visual Question Answering with Robustness Evaluation: Experiments and Results

-We select a representative combination of closed API-gated and open-sourced models, focusing on the models considered state-of-the-art and with the strongest performance on previous vision-language benchmarks.
+\sparagraph{Model Selection} We select a representative combination of closed API-gated and open-sourced models, focusing on the models considered state-of-the-art and with the strongest performance on previous vision-language benchmarks.
 The choice has been further motivated by the aims of \textbf{1)} getting a diverse perspective on their performance and robustness on diverse scenarios of \rVQA, and also \textbf{2)} the ability to trace model performance and progress `historically' by assessing the most up-to-date checkpoints of the models as well as their earlier checkpoints.
-We choose the following models:
+We choose the following models: Gemini Flash, GPT-4, LLaVA 1.6 and Idefics 2 (see Appendix~\ref{ss:hyperparam} for technical details and hyper-parameters).

-\textbf{GPT-4} \cite{achiam2023gpt}, the API-gated model by OpenAI, supports text as well as image input.
-We use the \emph{gpt-4-turbo-2024-04-09} variant, unless stated otherwise.

-\textbf{Gemini} \cite{team2023gemini} is another API-gated model, created by Google, which supports textual and visual input.
-We use \emph{gemini-1.5-flash}, a lightweight variant targeting speed and efficiency.